tigellus/Markdown/3. Management of Shock & Patients under Sedation/2. Management of Patients Receiving Sedation/Management of Patients Receiving Sedation.md

 ## General Anesthesia
 A drug-induced loss of consciousness during which the patient is not arousable, even to painful stimuli.
 The ability to maintain independent ventilatory function is often impaired.
 Assistance is often required in maintaining a patent airway.
 Positive pressure ventilation may be required due to depressed spontaneous ventilation or drug-induced depression of neuromuscular function.
 Cardiovascular function may be impaired.

+# ~Question 3
+Which level of sedetaion signifies a drug-induced depression of consciousness during which patients respond purposefully to verbal commands and/or light tactile stimulation, no interventions are required to maintain a patent airway, spontaneous ventilation is adequate, and cardiovascular function is usually maintained is defined as which of the following states of sedation?

+[WRONG] Minimal sedation
+[RIGHT] Moderate sedation
+[WRONG] Deep sedation
+[WRONG] General anesthesia

+# ~Question 4
+Which of the following is an INCORRECT clinical characteristic of Minimal Sedation

+[WRONG] Normal response to verbal stimulation
+[WRONG] Unaffected airway
+[WRONG] Unaffected spontaneous ventilation
+[RIGHT] Cardiovascular function may be impaired

+# ~Question 5
+During which level of sedation is a patient's responsiveness unarousable?

+[WRONG] Deep Sedation
+[RIGHT] General Anaesthesia
+[WRONG] Minimal Sedation
+[WRONG] Moderate Sedation

 # Levels of Sedation: Modified Ramsay Scale

 It is important to determine the health team's goal for the level of sedation.
 Light, moderate, or deep sedation may be used in the critical care unit, based on the specific patient needs.
 The modified Ramsay Scale is often used to assess the patient's ongoing level of sedation and adjust the dosage and timing of sedatives.